 I don't like the size or construction of a Trasheroo so I got a Spare tire bag from Blue Ridge Overland Gear.
 I added a grommet hole in the bottom for drainage and the patches.
 The bag is the perfect size for me and attached perfectly to the side of the tire leaving the spare open for a Yakima Spare Ride tire mount bike rack.

 Why yes you can add a Tembo Tusk pull out cutting board under the fridge slide on an AT Horizon trailer.
 All you have to do is off set the pullout mounts to the left to clear the rear trailer door latch and drill new holes.
+This provides a platform to place items when rummaging through the frig or a table for a quick roadside lunch.

 I wanted drawers in the main compartment next to the fridge/freezer.
 I received the custom aluminum drawers I ordered from Highway Products in Oregon.
 The bottom drawer is the full length of the cargo area and the upper drawer it about 32" and will go back almost even with the rear fridge barrier.
 I didn't want the upper drawer to be full length as I needed that rear storage space for my P3 solar panel, ground mats, chairs, & tables.